 A: If members are traveling to a “RED” location they will require Sq/CC approval.

 Q: CAN I STILL GET PRESCRIPTIONS FILLED?

 A: Call the pharmacy at (530)634-2859 to acquire refills or for questions.
 Although open, recommend use of mail order pharmacy (https://militaryrx.express-scripts.com/) to the greatest extent possible.

 Q. WHY DO I HAVE TO REPORT TO WORK IF I CAN COMPLETE MY JOB VIA TELEWORK?

 A. Telework: As directed by unit commander, units will follow their enduring operation plan with encouragement to optimize teleworking for tele-work ready personnel as able.

+Livestream services will still be provided for those unable to attend.
 To access the services, utilize the links below:

 The Protestant Service begins streaming at 0900L.

 Please contact the Chapel main office at 634-4705 for any questions or concerns.